BENEFITS OF A COOKING STONE:

 - Ensure your stone is completely dry (even the middle can absorb water) prior to use

-- Cooking Stones will stain, unlike our Food Slabs.
-If staining is a concern, consider a piece of foil between food and stone
+- Cooking Stones will stain (unlike our Food Slabs).
+If staining is a concern, consider a piece of foil between food & stone

-Cooking Stones are approximately 10 lbs per 12” x 12” of size and feature a range dark earth tone colors.
+- WEIGHT & COLOR: Cooking Stones weigh approximately 10 lbs per square foot of size.
+Our three standard sizes are made from a dark gray stone.
+The other available sizes are made with either dark gray stone or from a range natural earth tone colored stones.
 Select your desired size from the menu of available options.
-The stone is chosen for longevity rather than aesthetics because the stone will darken with use regardless of its original color.
+Stones will darken with use regardless of its original color.

-For use on a grill, select a Cooking Stone about 1” smaller than the edges of your grill.
+- GRILL SIZING NOTE: For use on a grill, select a Cooking Stone about 1” smaller than the borders of your grill.
 This will allow for proper grease and residue to flow into the grill box and keep the outside of your grill tidy and clean.

-Each Cooking Stone under 120 square inches (such as 12” x 8” = 96”) will accept one handle at a single connection point.
+Handles and Blocks are also made in our shop in Lowell, Massachusetts.
+Each Cooking Stone under 120 sq. in. (such as 12” x 8” = 96”) will accept one handle at a single connection point.
 Cooking Stones 120 sq. in. or greater will accept two handles.

 Single Handle Kit: